armory/docs/content/en/docs/spinnaker/using-dinghy.md

-## Slack Application Notifications
+## Slack application notifications

-When application notifications was introduced we added a slack integration.
-If slack is configured and there is a when for `pipeline.complete` or `pipeline.faile` a notification will be send for those channels, so given this configuration:
+If Slack is configured for `pipeline.complete` or `pipeline.failed`, a notification gets sent for those channels.
+Given this configuration:

 ``` json
 {